 - 1. Develop an Assessment tool for a child with learning disability in the given area - 2.
-Prepare teacher made test for functional assessment of a given child with ID/ Autism - 3.
+Prepare a transition plan from school to college for an LD Child - 3.
+Prepare a life skill curriculum - 4.
+Prepare a screening tool for children with Autism Spectrum Disorder - 5.
+Prepare teacher made test for functional assessment of a given child with ID/ Autism - 6.
+Plan an educational program on the basis of an assessment report of a child with ID/Autism - 7.
 Prepare a screening tool for children with ADHD